17 Best Ways To Teach Duties And Responsibilities To Kids

 • Helping put the dishes in the sink after a meal

-• Arranging their play shelves and bookshelves
+• Arranging and cleaning their play area and bookshelves

 • Making their bed